bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 But some people will only check some things.
 Now, there's other blockchains, I think, like probably things like Solana, where really there is just a small number of people who check all the things, maybe.

-Aaron: 00:11:16

-Right.

-Sjors: 00:11:17

 But most people check nothing, basically.
 So it's very black and white.

 Aaron: 00:11:20

-Yeah.
 So basically, some people check everything and then everyone else asks these people, hey, what's going on?
 Right?
 That's essentially what it comes down to.

-Sjors: 00:11:28

-Yeah.

-Aaron: 00:11:29

 I mean, it's automated, obviously.
 People are using APIs and that kind of stuff but that's what it comes down to.

 Sjors: 00:11:34

-Yeah and if you push that too far you know you have a centralized point of failure which they could either lie or they could exclude you from the system you know you basically go back to Paypal, worst case.
+And if you push that too far you know you have a centralized point of failure which they could either lie or they could exclude you from the system you know you basically go back to Paypal, worst case.

 Aaron: 00:11:46